assely/documentation/taxonomy.md

 ##### Not Found Query Exception

-Sometimes you want to throw an exception when term was not found.
-The `findOrFail` method returns found term, but if not `Assely\Database\QueryException` will be thrown.
+Sometimes you want to throw an exception when a term was not found.
+The `findOrFail` method returns the found term, but if not `Assely\Database\QueryException` will be thrown.

 ```php
 $genres->findOrFail(1);